-In addition to the stakeholder meetings, for the development of the Five-Year Action Plan, an original round of nineteen community listening sessions were run by the PSC in April and May of 2023.
-When the Broadband Office was formed as part of the Nebraska Department of Transportation, seven more sessions were added, adhering to the Federal Highway Guidelines for outreach, including two virtual session options.
-In total, the sessions covered the following communities:
+In addition to the stakeholder meetings, for the development of the Five-Year Action Plan, an original round of nineteen community listening sessions were facilitated by the NPSC in April and May of 2023.
+When NBO was formed as part of NDOT, seven more sessions were added, adhering to the Federal Highway Administration's guidelines for outreach, including two virtual session options.
+The sessions were held in the following communities: